romeerez/orchid-orm/packages/docs/src/guide/columns-overview.md

   }))
 }

-// When querying this model:
+// When querying this table:
-db.someModel.where({
+db.someTable.where({
   name: {
     // contains is available for strings
     contains: 'x'